 - Keep costs down.
 The only significant cost should be for training and home-office equipment.

-If the pilot is successful, the employer can then roll the scheme out to other employees.
+- If the pilot is successful, you can then roll the scheme out to other employees.

-4.3 The introduction of homeworking needs to be planned and managed like any project.
+The introduction of homeworking needs to be planned and managed like any project

 - It requires formal review, evaluation and measurement.